mozilla/ascendproject/course_materials/daily_agendas/_posts/2014-09-15-day-six-agenda.md

 * Fold over teaching - those who moved ahead (to QA stuff) taught the others
 * David presented on filing first bug
 * small group broke off and went to a SUMO design meeting (reporting back tomorrow)

+Notes:  The first bug was filed on this day - once MozTrap was introduced it seems to help with understanding what a bug is.